hanami/guides/content/v2.0/views/overview.md

 order: 10
 ---

-Hanami provides a complete view system that offers everything you need to render responses in HTML, JSON and other formats through your application's views.
+Hanami provides a complete system for rendering HTML, JSON and other formats using views.

-The view system is designed to allow you to write well-factored view code that's as considered as the other parts of your application.

-In addition to templates and helpers, features such as view exposures, view parts and the view context are available as you need them.
+In addition to templates and helpers, view features such as exposures, parts and contexts allow you to write view code that's as thoughtfully designed as the rest of your application.

-For a guided walk-through of using views be sure to check out the [Getting Started Guide](/introduction/getting-started).
+For a guided walk-through with some example use of views, be sure to check out the [Getting Started Guide](/introduction/getting-started).
 ## A simple view

-Let's take a look at a simple view for rendering a home page in HTML.

-In a Hanami application, views live in the `app/views` directory (or in the `slices/my-slice/views` directory if you're using a slice).
+Let's see what's required to render a HTML home page.

+Two of the key concepts in Hanami's view layer are views and templates.

+A view represents a view in its entirety.
+Amongst other responsibilities, a view decides what template to render, as well as what data to expose to that template.

+A template - for example a `*.html.erb` or `*.html.slim` file - contains the markup to be renderd to generate the view's output.

+By convention, views are placed in the `app/views` directory, while templates are placed in `app/templates`.

 Here's what a simple home show view looks like within a `Bookshelf` application: